isaboo/isaboo.github.io/articles/theores.md

 But where does the movie 'Frozen' come in.
 Well I'm glad you asked!

 Disney has been trying to build a family and playful image for the past near century.
-So much so that they actually edited cigarettes out of Walt Disney's photograph.
-Even more so that in the contract, for being a person who dresses up as Disney movie characters at DisneyWorld, says 'actors cannot take of their costumes even **_to the point of drowning_**'.
+So much so that they actually edited cigarettes out of Walt Disney's photographs.
+Even more so, that in the contract for being a person who dresses up as Disney movie characters at DisneyWorld, says 'actors cannot take of their costumes even **_to the point of drowning_**'.
 Yes you read that right: **_to the point of drowning_**.

 I, personally, would rather get fired than _drown to death_, but this goes to show just how focused Disney is on keeping it's image.
 But anyways...